-If there's one thing that keeps us going amidst the daily grind, it's all the public holidays and long weekends in store for us throughout the year.
-'Cause who doesn't love getting a break from work without having to take leave?
-If you haven't already heard, out of all the 11 gazetted public holidays in 2025, a total of four fall on a Friday or Monday this year which essentially means we get to enjoy four long weekends.
-That's one long weekend less than what we got in 2024 (which is admittedly a tad disappointing) but it turns out that two public holidays happen to fall on a Saturday – so those on a standard five-day work week have the option of claiming those as an off day, or receiving salary in lieu.
+One thing that helps us power through the day to day grind?
+All the upcoming public holidays and long weekends spread across the year.
+'Cause who doesn't love getting a break without having to take annual leave?
+If you haven't already heard, instead of the usual 11 gazetted public holidays, we get 12 this year all thanks to the Singapore General Election Polling Day (aka GE2025).
+Out of these, a total of four public holidays fall on a Friday or Monday, which essentially means we get to enjoy four long weekends in 2025.
+That's one long weekend less than what we got in 2024, but it turns out that three public holidays, including Polling Day, happen to fall on a Saturday – so those on a standard five-day work week have the option of claiming those as an off day on another day, or receiving salary in lieu.
 Our advice?
 Create your own long weekend by taking that off-in-lieu day on a Friday or Monday too.

-Now that the first quarter of the year is over, these are all the seven remaining public holidays to look forward to in 2025, with long weekends marked by an asterisk:
+Now that we're officially in the second quarter of the year, these are all the eight remaining public holidays to look forward to in 2025, with long weekends marked by an asterisk:

 - Good Friday: April 18, Friday*